 - 2.1 Special Areas of Conservation (SAC) are European sites of international importance for wildlife.
-The Bat SAC is important for two bat species, Greater and Lesser Horseshoe bats.
-The SAC itself comprises component SSSIs which in North Somerset include, for example, the two maternity roosts at the Brockley Hall Stables SSSI and King's Wood SSSI, and also hibernation roosts like the Banwell Bone Caves and, in Somerset, the maternity and hibernation roosts in the Cheddar Complex SSSI and the hibernation roosts at Wookey Hole SSSI. - 2.2 However the landscapes around the SAC itself are also important in providing foraging habitat needed to maintain the favourable conservation status of the horseshoe bats.
-This is termed Functionally Linked Land.
+The SACs are important Greater Horseshoe bats and in addition, the North Somerset and Mendip Bats and the Bath and Bradford on Avon Bats SACs for Lesser Horseshoe bats.
+The SAC itself comprises component SSSIs which in Mendip include, for example, the maternity roost originally in the Old Ironworks SSSI, the hibernation roosts at Wookey Hole SSSI, and although outside the District the maternity and hibernation roosts in the Cheddar Complex SSSI.
+The Ilford SSSI, which lies just to the north of the district boundary, is functionally linked to the Bath and Bradford on Avon Bats SACs - 2.2 However the landscapes around the SAC itself are also important in providing foraging habitat needed to maintain the favourable conservation status of the horseshoe bats.
 Therefore, the guidance sets out strong requirements for consultation, survey information and appropriate mitigation, to demonstrate that development proposals will not adversely impact on the designated bat populations.